 So you’ve taken the plunge, you’ve booked your tickets and accommodation and you’re off to Uluru for a getaway.
-Next step, working out what to do at Uluru and how you’ll spend your time there.
-A common question we get asked here in the NT is do you need to join a tour to experience Uluru?
+Next step, time to plan your Uluru itinerary and what you’ll do in the Red Centre.
+A common question we get asked here in the NT is do you need to join an Uluru tour to experience Uluru?

 There are so many ways to experience Uluru and the Red Centre, that you can really be choosy and make your itinerary work for you!
-So we’ve put together this blog with a few ways you could choose to experience Uluru.
+To help get the most out of your Uluru itinerary we’ve put together this blog with a few tips you could choose to add to your Uluru experience.

-If joining a guided tour just isn’t your thing that is totally fine.
-You can still experience Uluru and learn about the local area independently.
+If joining a guided Uluru tour just isn’t your thing, then that is totally fine.
+You can still experience Uluru and learn about the local area on a self-guided itinerary.
 To do this you’ll need to have your own car.
 Don’t worry if you aren’t driving you can always hire a car (which is best booked in advance), or book aboard the Uluru Hop on Hop Off shuttle bus.